HarrisonCTEC/Chatbot/README.md

 ## Todo

+- [ ] Create a list of catch-all responses in case Chatbot can't detect a topic.
 - [ ] Base Chatbot's response on previous responses.
 - [ ] Learn things about the user.
 - [ ] Save learned information to database.